Idonotlikecomingupwithusernames/VCProj/README.md

   We have yet to find a way to fix this.
 * Furthermore, all reflections appear on the wrong side of the screen, as though reflected 180° in the wrong direction.
   This seems easier to fix, however, with everything being circular, it's hard to tell what the problem is.
-* There are also plenty of blind spots in our reflections, the source of which may also become more apparent once the circulrity issue is resolved.
+* There are also plenty of blind spots in our reflections, the source of which may also become more apparent once the circularity issue is resolved.

 Reflections that do work are the following:
 * Reflections of the sky (background color) in the strange shapes on the ground, if the camera is far away from the centere of the ground plane.